If The Bride’s Father Has Passed Away

 Rule 1- Be different

-Yes, every bride is beautiful, yes every bride is intelligent, hard-working and kind – but what makes her unique?
+Every bride is beautiful, and yes, every bride is intelligent, hard-working, and kind.
+What makes your niece unique?

 She may be wearing a princess dress for the day but that doesn’t mean that she is one.
 You love her for who she is and so does everyone in the room.
 Celebrate that.